Aloshi/EmulationStation/README.md

 1. Press a button on any device you wish to use. *This includes the keyboard.* If you are unable to configure a device, hold a button on the first device to continue to step 2.

 2. Press the displayed input for each device in sequence.
-You will be prompted for Up, Down, Left, Right, A (Select), B (Back), Menu, Select (fast select), PageUp, and PageDown.
+You will be prompted for Up, Down, Left, Right, A (Select), B (Back), Menu, Select (fast select), PageUp, and PageDown, Volume up and Volume down.
 If your controller doesn't have enough buttons to map PageUp/PageDown, it will be skipped.

 3. Your config will be saved to `~/.emulationstation/es_input.cfg`.
 If you wish to reconfigure, just delete this file.